abitofhelp/servicelib/signal/README.md

 #### Manual Cancellation Example

-See the [Manual Cancellation example](../examples/signal/manual_cancellation_example.go) for a complete, runnable example of how to implement manual cancellation.
+See the [Manual Cancellation example](../EXAMPLES/signal/manual_cancellation_example.go) for a complete, runnable example of how to implement manual cancellation.

+### Core Types

+Description of the main types provided by the signal.

+#### Type 1

+Description of Type 1 and its purpose.

+See the [Type 1 example](../EXAMPLES/signal/type1_example.go) for a complete, runnable example of how to use Type 1.

+### Key Methods

+Description of the key methods provided by the signal.

+#### Method 1

+Description of Method 1 and its purpose.

+See the [Method 1 example](../EXAMPLES/signal/method1_example.go) for a complete, runnable example of how to use Method 1.

+## Examples

+For complete, runnable examples, see the following files in the EXAMPLES directory:

+- [Basic Usage](../EXAMPLES/signal/basic_usage_example.go) - Shows basic usage of the signal
+- [Advanced Configuration](../EXAMPLES/signal/advanced_configuration_example.go) - Shows advanced configuration options
+- [Error Handling](../EXAMPLES/signal/error_handling_example.go) - Shows how to handle errors

 ## Best Practices